Anakinra use while Breastfeeding

 Summary of Use during Lactation

-Anainra is the pharmaceutical name for recombinant human interleukin-1 receptor antagonist (IL-1Ra).
+Anakinra is the pharmaceutical name for recombinant human interleukin-1 receptor antagonist (IL-1Ra).
 IL-1Ra is a normal component of human milk where it may play a role as an anti-inflammatory agent.
-No data exist on the excretion of anakinra into breastmilk after exogenous administration.
-One infant was reportedly breastfed during maternal anakinra therapy with no obvious adverse effects.
-However, long-term follow-up data on infants breastfed during maternal anakinra use are not available.
-An alternate drug may be preferred, especially while nursing a newborn or preterm infant.
+Several infants have been breastfed during maternal anakinra therapy with no obvious adverse effects.
+If anakinra is required by the mother, it is not a reason to discontinue breastfeeding.[1,2]

 Infant Levels.
 Relevant published information was not found as of the revision date.